 But I stubbed my toe on the way to the bathroom.

 I'm kind of funny about pain: I'll accept terrible wounds in the course of a mission, get shot, be tortured, knowing I can soon undo the damage, but I refuse to tolerate any unnecessary pain at all: so I rewound time back 3 seconds, then replayed the toe-stubbing as a non-event, and was about to continue to the shower with all toes happy when my eye fell on the newspaper again.

 The headline had changed.
 Now it read "Alden Manors Assassinated in Boston!"

-There was a moment of confusion; I had never experienced an unexpected change in the past before.
+There was a moment of confusion, I had never experienced an unexpected change in the time-stream before.
 I rewound again, 10 seconds back, to see if the headline changed again, but now it was consistent: the assassination had happened in the "real" time-stream.

 The confusion passed, I understood.
 The past doesn't change by itself, somebody has to physically do it, which I hadn't, so someone else had.
 Someone else who could also manipulate time.

 I also understood that my next job would be to rescue Alden Manors and keep him alive so that he could become President of the USA.